Leafwing-Studios/fop-rules/docs/character-options/classes/incarnation.md

 You may Transform as a minor action, which costs essence equal to your current stacks of emotion.
 While transformed:

 - Whenever you hit a creature with an attack, or use the Treat minor action, grant a creature within 2 tiles of you (including yourself) 3 + Presence/2 absorption and advantage on all attacks they make until the end of your next turn.
-- Your Grit class feature now removes all conditions you are suffering from when you pass the Presence (Endurance) skill check, rather than just a single condition of your choice.
+- Your Grit class feature now removes all ailments you are suffering from when you pass the Presence (Endurance) skill check, rather than just a single ailment of your choice.
 - At the end of each of your turns, you lose 1 stack of emotion.
 When you reach 0 stacks of emotion the transformation ends.

 ### Outburst: Empathy

 At level 11, you learn to pour out your soul, inspiring those around you to shake off their ailments.

 While transformed, you can use the Outburst major action at the cost of one stack of emotion.
-When you do so, choose a condition or affliction.
-Remove all stacks of that condition or affliction from all creatures within 2 tiles of you.
+When you do so, choose a ailment or affliction.
+Remove all stacks of that ailment or affliction from all creatures within 2 tiles of you.

 ### Impunity: Indomitable Spirit